aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/day2_operations.rst

 Git commands
 ~~~~~~~~~~~~

-This lab makes use of a handful of git commands, and the table below
+This lab makes use of a handful of git commands and the table below
 describes their function:

 .. cssclass:: table-hover